PaoloZinesi/QuantumInfoComputing/Assignment8/README.txt

 # After all the .mod and .o files have been generated in the "modules"
-# folder, proceed with the compilation of source codes in
+# folder, proceed with the compilation of source codes in the folder
-# "Ising1D" using the bash scripts "Ising1D/compile.sh"
+# using the bash scripts "*/compile.sh"
 #
 # Example:
-cd Ising1D ; bash compile.sh
+cd RealSpaceRG ; bash compile.sh

-# Finally, the executable "Ising1D.out" will be find in the folder "Ising1D"
+# Finally, the executable "RealSpaceRG.out" will be find in the folder "RealSpaceRG"

 # Examples of execution for each program are contained in the